 - (1) Number of Dwelling Units Allowed per Facade Width.
 For certain building types, the requirement may be stated as X dwelling units allowed per every X feet of front facade width.
 The "every" means if increments of X feet are measured on the facade, and there is an increment left over that is less than X feet, that increment is not allowed to be utilized to determine the number of the dwelling units.
 For example, if the requirement is 3 units per every 18 feet of front facade width, a building with a front facade between 36 and 53 feet wide would allow up to 6 dwelling units.
-A building width of at least 54 feet wide would allow 9 dwelling units. - (2) Maximum Number of Dwelling Units.
+A building width of at least 54 feet wide would allow 9 dwelling units. - (2) Less Than the Facade Width Increment.
+A building with less than the minimum facade width increment is allowed only a single unit.
+For example, if the requirement is 3 units per every 18 feet of front facade width and the facade width is less than 18 feet, only one unit is allowed. - (3) Maximum Number of Dwelling Units.
 The maximum of number of dwelling units may not be exceeded, except as explicitly allowed per this ordinance.

-660-126.M BUILDING HEIGHT
+660-132.M BUILDING HEIGHT